 Bootwmn (USA)

-Sometimes our heart beats faster, not through a passion for a person, but our love for art, skill and talent.
-And it is within the latter that Paige Gratland and Sam McWilliams’ superb short documentary finds its voice.
-Here, we follow third-generation cowboy bootmaker Deana McGuffin as she talks us through the making of her first-ever gay-themed cowboy boots.
-The award-winning boots a journey of love, care and experimentation alongside a Canadian artist.
-But, what makes Bootwmn so engaging is McGuffin’s own unique journey.
-One embedded in passion, equality and a drive for perfection.
+Sometimes, our hearts beat faster through our love for art.
+Paige Gratland and Sam McWilliams’ superb short documentary follows third-generation cowboy bootmaker Deana McGuffin as she takes us through the making of her first-ever gay-themed cowboy boots.
+The award-winning boots are a journey of love alongside the Canadian artist.
+But what makes Bootwmn so engaging is McGuffin’s own unique journey to self-acceptance through art.

 Buddhi Buddha (France)

-We have all been there; a friend returns from a fantastic holiday and begins to tell you about their adventures.
-As you sit and listen patiently, you try and hide your boredom, not wishing to burst their bubble.
-But, what if this event is also complicated by the fact that you love the friend sitting opposite – your hidden attraction to them bubbling to the surface even more during their absence.
-I guess in this situation; you have two options.
-One, you sit quietly and hide your feelings as they recount their unique stories.
-Or two, you get involved in their adventure and become a part of the incredible journey they have undertaken.
+We have all been there: a friend returns from a fantastic holiday and begins to tell you about their adventures; as you sit and listen patiently, you try to hide your boredom, not wishing to burst their bubble.
+But what if this event is also complicated because you love the friend sitting opposite?
+In this situation, you have two options: sit quietly and hide your feelings as they recount their unique stories.
+Or, get involved in their adventure and become a part of the incredible journey they have undertaken.